-In our Pre-Reception class, pupils settle quickly into daily routines, enjoy learning through play, and develop socially and emotionally in a warm and welcoming environment.
-Our activities are planned to facilitate the Early Years Foundation Stage seven areas of learning and development:
+Whether they join us from our own Nursery, or are new to the School, pupils in Reception settle quickly into daily routines, enjoying learning through play, and develop socially and emotionally in a warm and welcoming environment.
+Activities are planned to facilitate the Early Years Foundation Stage seven areas of learning and development:

 - communication and language